guihehans/dotfiles/README.md

 - Working on Windows 10, on WSL 2 filesystem
 - Having a visually nice terminal (Windows Terminal)
-- zsh as my main shell
+- zsh as my main shell, oh-my-zsh to manage plugin
-- Using Docker and Docker Compose directly from zsh
 - Using IntelliJ IDEA directly from WSL 2